JLBLine/WODEN/docs/sphinx/testing/cmake_testing/source_components.rst

      - -4,16
      - -4,0

-test_calc_measurement_equation.c
+test_calc_measurement_equation*.c
 ************************************
-This calls ``source_components::test_kern_calc_measurement_equation``, which calls ``source_components::kern_calc_measurement_equation``, which in turn is testing the device code ``source_components::calc_measurement_equation`` (which is used internally in ``WODEN`` in another kernel that calls multiple device functions, so I had to write a new kernel to test it alone.)
+This calls ``source_components_gpu.cpp::kern_calc_measurement_equation`` or ``source_components_cpu.c::calc_measurement_equation_arrays_cpu``.
+These functions calculate the phase-tracking measurement equation for a visibility, given the baseline coordinates and the source coordinates.

-The following methodology is also written up the JOSS paper (TODO link JOSS paper once it's accepted), where it's used in a sky model + array layout through to visibility end-to-end version.
-Here we directly test the fuction above.
+The following methodology is also written up in the JOSS ``WODEN`` paper where it's used in a sky model + array layout through to visibility end-to-end version.
+Here we directly test the functions above.

 ``calc_measurement_equation`` calculates the phase-tracking measurement equation: